JonathanWilbur/preql/documentation/names.md

 to conflict in name.
 For example, two `Attribute`s may have the same name as long as they belong to separate `Struct`s, so `Attribute` uses a `.spec.name` field.

+## Conflicts

+PreQL prohibits name collisions between `CharacterSet`, `Collation`, and `Database`.
+This was done mostly out of my convenience as a developer, but it has the benefit of simplicity.
+For that matter, it just seems unwise for a database to have the same identifier as a character set or collation.